-So, if children get their gifts on the 6th, they barely have any time to play with them and have fun before they go back to school!
+So, if children get their gifts on the 6th, they barely have any time to play with them and have fun before they go back to school.
 This is why many families prefer to give and receive all or part of their gifts on December 25th.

 The Origin of the tradition

 Let’s go back to Three Kings Day.
 The original story said that on January 6th the Three Kings (Melchior, Gaspar and Balthazar) visited the baby Jesus in the Nativity scene in Bethlehem to celebrate his birth and give him three gifts (gold, incense and myrrh).

 To begin with, children should write a letter explaining whether they’ve been good or not and make a list of the gifts they’d like to receive.
 Once written, it can be mailed or delivered directly by hand to the Kings by going to a shopping mall to meet them in person.

 Gifts, sweets and the parade

 The Kings not only go to shopping malls, but in each neighborhood on January 5th there’s a parade where you can see different floats with the Kings, camels, the pages (their assistants), all made lively with music and the sharing of candies.

 After the parade, the evening is the most exciting time for children.
 Usually, milk and cookies are prepared for the Kings, water for their camels, and, in some homes, shoes are left out so gifts will be left inside them.

 Roscón de Reyes

-Most important is that there’s a surprise inside, a gift, and if you find it, you’ll have good luck.
-But be careful, there’s also a bean inside and if you get it, you have to pay for the whole Roscón.
+The crucial aspect is that there’s a surprise inside, a gift, and if you find it, you’ll have good luck.
+But beware, there’s also a dried bean inside, and if you get that, you’ll have to pay for the whole Roscón.

 See you next year!